fortana-co/react-dropzone-uploader/README.md

 If you want to change this layout, e.g. to render the previews and submit button outside of your dropzone, you'll need to pass your own `LayoutComponent`.

 If this sounds daunting you probably haven't looked at [Layout](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Layout.js) yet.
-Layout gets pre-rendered `input`, `previews`, and `submitButton` props, which makes changing RDU's layout incredibly easy.
+Layout gets pre-rendered `input`, `previews`, and `submitButton` props, which makes changing RDU's layout trivial.

 >`LayoutComponent` receives an `extra` prop, an object containing nearly every callback and piece of state managed by `Dropzone`.
 Using this object is the ultimate escape hatch, but also unnecessary except in rare cases.
 Log it to the console to see what's inside.